Sathwik-teja18/CSProject-AliterSTT/README.md

 I am trying to make a gui for my cs project. main.py is the program without gui
-GUImain.py is the program where am making a gui for it
+GUImain.py is the program where am making a gui for it The project is still unfinished